-atom The smallest part of a chemical element that can take part in a chemical reaction; composed of electrons, protons, and neutrons.
+atom The smallest part of a chemical element that can take

+part in a chemical reaction; composed of electrons,

+protons, and neutrons.

-The process of breaking liquid fuel into small droplets by atomization pumping it at a high pressure through a minute flow area.
+atomization The process of breaking liquid fuel into small droplets by pumping it at a high pressure through a minute flow area.

-The liquid droplets emitted from an injector nozzle. atomized droplets audit trail known as tattletale.
+atomized droplets The liquid droplets emitted from an injector nozzle.

-A means of electronically tracking electronically monitored problems in an engine management system.
-May be discreet, that is, not read by some diagnostic ESTs and programs; also backfire Ignition/combustion of the fuel in an oxy-acetylene torch in the torch tip causing a popping and squealing noise.
+audit trail A means of electronically tracking electronically monitored problems in an engine management system.
+May be discreet, that is, not read by some diagnostic backfire Ignition/combustion of the fuel in an oxy-acetylene torch in the torch tip causing a popping and squealing noise.